Skip to content

 Prerequisites

-Before reading this document, you should understand:
+Before reading this document, you should be familiar with:

-• Basic SD-JWT concepts from SD-JWT Deep Dive
+• Basic SD-JWT concepts from SD-JWT

 • Cryptographic hash functions (SHA-256 family)